 Edinburgh’s Grassmarket is a picturesque market square located in the heart of the city’s Old Town.
-This historic site is surrounded by classic tenement buildings that line the roads along the iconic West Bow and Victoria Street but it’s best known for the lively pubs and restaurants that offer superb outside seating areas.
+This historic site is surrounded by classic tenement buildings that line the roads along the iconic West Bow and Victoria Street but it’s best known for the lively pubs and restaurants that offer outside seating areas.

 The Grassmarket is one of the oldest parts of Edinburgh and it was originally used as a marketplace for horses and cattle before falling into ruin in the 19th-century.
 Nowadays it’s a very popular visitor destination that offers an exciting assortment of places to eat and drink as well as a hub to explore nearby tourist attractions like Greyfriars Kirk and Edinburgh Castle.

-About The Grassmarket
+Review of The Grassmarket

 The square is centrally located in the city so you can easily find it by either walking west from Cowgate or Candlemaker Row or walking south from the Castle Esplanade.